Types of Kitchen Countertops - Design Ideas

 Concrete, as one of the most popular construction materials, is also very durable.
 It’s very hard to chip or crack concrete without also breaking whatever smashed into it.

 Concrete can look and feel unrefined.
-It doesn’t exude luxury as quartz counterparts do.
+It doesn’t exude luxury as its quartz counterparts do.
 This is disappointing for many people considering concrete costs within the same ballpark of more refined materials like quartz.

 Concrete is also porous.
 Much like with natural stone countertops, you need to reseal it regularly or else it will stain.